 This compilation of well-researched worksheets has been designed to help learners strengthen their understanding on transformation of quadratic functions, transforming the graphs, finding the transformation function g(x) from its parents function f(x) and identifying the various types of shifts.
 Knowledge of the rules of transformation is a prerequisite to solve worksheets based on horizontal shift, vertical shift and reflection.
-Click on the 'Download all' option to gain access to all worksheets under this topic.

 Printing Help - Please do not print worksheets with grids directly from the browser.
 Kindly download them and print.

 Translate each quadratic function according to the indicated shift.
 Students should draw the new position of the graph after translation.
 Right, left, up and down shifts are included.
 Use the answer key to verify your responses.

 In this series of second level of worksheets, translate f(x) as per a combination of two subsequent translations provided.
 Shift them as indicated to get the translated graph g(x).